skelouse/capstone-stock-analysis/README.md

     </ul>
 </p>
 <p>
-With the Hyperband we also developed a cross validation method, as kerastuner does not supply one out of the bag for time series.
+    With the Hyperband we also developed a <a href="https://scikit-learn.org/stable/modules/cross_validation.html">cross validation</a> method, as kerastuner does not supply one out of the bag for time series.
 Cross validation ensures that the parameters are not being tuned solely for one set of testing data.
 K validation sets are also held back throughout the tuning process to test the network at the end of tuning.</p>
 </body>

 ## Using the OSEMN Process